ANNEX 2 - Conditions consistent with the operating schedule

 All people involved in the delivery of alcohol, be this the premises licence

-holder/designated premises supervisor, employees or third-party courier, shall at the point of delivery be satisfied that the person to whom the alcohol is being delivered is 18 years or over.
+holder/designated premises supervisor, employees or third-party courier, will at the point of delivery be satisfied that the person to whom the alcohol is being delivered is 18 years or over.

-Deliveries shall only be made to the address indicated on the order.
+Deliveries will only be made to the address indicated on the order.

-Deliveries shall only to be made to bona fide business/commercial addresses or private residences and not to any public/open spaces (e.g. car parks, street corners, bus stops, public parks).
+Deliveries will only to be made to bona fide business/commercial addresses or private residences and not to any public/open spaces (e.g. car parks, street corners, bus stops, public parks).

-Deliveries shall be refused to any person who is, or who appears to be under the
+Deliveries will be refused to any person who is, or who appears to be under the

 influence of alcohol or drugs and the alcohol shall be returned to the licensed premises.

-The premises licence holder/designated premises supervisor shall keep records of or have access to all alcohol orders.
-For each order containing alcohol, records shall include:
+The premises licence holder/designated premises supervisor will keep records of or have access to all alcohol orders.
+For each order containing alcohol, records will include:

 a. the name and address of who made the order